-Wishing genuine followers and visitors a very Happy New Year full of fulfilment and positive people.
+Wishing genuine followers and visitors a very Happy New Year of fulfilment and positivity.

-Wishing genuine followers and visitors a very Happy New Year full of fulfilment and positive people.
+Wishing genuine followers and visitors a very Happy New Year of fulfilment and positivity.

 Wishing you a great holiday and a fulfilling New Year.

 I chose the Cateran Trail, which is divided between Perthshire & Angus, for my next hike, partly because it looks to be a fine route, but also because this area was my introduction to central Scotland some years ago.

 The Cateran Trail is a 65 mile / 104km circular route which includes Strathardle as well as parts of Glen Shee and Glen Isla.
 The route is named after the bands of cattle thieves known as Caterans who previously brought terror to these glens.

 The Strathardle section I completed between Blairgowrie and Kirkmichael contains all the different types of terrain which this area is known for; various types of woodland, untamed heather moorland, rolling farmland pastures, and many burns feeding into the Ericht and Ardle rivers.